ddj231/Handel/README.md

 You're all set!

-Alternatively install with the following:
+**Alternatively** install with the following:

 ```
 npm i handel-pl-dev
 ```

-and import with the following:
+and import Handel with the following:

 ```
 import * as Handel from 'handel-pl-dev';